 Marche aux Fleurs et aux Oiseaux is open on Monday – Saturday 8:00 am – 7:30 pm and Sundays from 8:00 am – 7:00 pm.

 This is easily one of the more expensive food markets in Paris, yet it is also one of the most entertaining.

-Situated in an absolutely gorgeous location, take the time to sit back and enjoy a snack of fresh local cheese paired with a glass of wine while taking in all the market and doing some prime people watching.
+Situated in a gorgeous location, take the time to sit back and enjoy a snack of fresh local cheese paired with a glass of wine while taking in all the market and doing some prime people-watching.